pachecod/gallery/README.md

 # Aframevideotest
- Test of an Aframe video gallery setup
+ Test of an Aframe video gallery setup.

+ Create files called "photos" and "videos" and your media as MP4 and JPG files to photos and videos folders.
+Change the references to in HTML to point to media.